OffByNone/Omniscience/README.md

             [ ] Show notifications for new files playing as well as new devices found

         Searching
-            [ ] Simple storage seems to not be working.
-            [ ] Allow searching for devices on an interval [ ] In _removeStaleDevices attempt to contact the device directly before throwing it away.
+            [ ] Allow searching for devices on an interval
-			[ ] Getting responses with a header.LOCATION of 127.0.0.1 (no http://)(on both desktop and laptop).
-The location can never be hit and it just seems to cause problems.
-Look into this

         Constants
 			[ ] Move more strings into this file.